 I have trained in the United States, Europe, Australia, and the Middle East as a classicist, historian, anthropologist (physical and social/cultural), and physician.
 I hold an AB in Classics, Summa cum Laude, from Harvard College, and, as a Harvard Knox Fellow, I earned a Master's degree with Distinction in Classical Art and Archaeology from King's College, University of London.
 Undertaking an integrated PhD MD program at Harvard University, I earned a second MA (in Ancient History) and a PhD in Ancient History under the auspices of the Harvard Department of the Classics, and my MD with Honors from Harvard Medical School, where I trained at Beth Israel Deaconess Medical Center, the Brigham and Women's Hospital, the Massachusetts General Hospital, and Mt.
 Auburn Hospital.
 Besides Latin and ancient Greek, I have studied classical and modern Arabic in the US, Morocco (as a FLAS recipient), and the UAE.

-I am presently a Research Scholar Track resident in diagnostic radiology at Beth Israel Deaconess Medical Center (Harvard Medical School), as well as a postdoctoral research affiliate of Harvard's Program in Science, Religion, and Culture (SRC) and the Centre for Human Bioarchaeology at the Museum of London.
+I am presently a resident in diagnostic radiology at Beth Israel Deaconess Medical Center (Harvard Medical School), selected by the American Board of Radiology as a participant in the Holman Research Pathway.
+In addition, I am a postdoctoral research affiliate of Harvard's Program in Science, Religion, and Culture (SRC) and the Centre for Human Bioarchaeology at the Museum of London.
 In addition, I am a Member of the Bloomsbury Centre for Skeletal Research (London, UK) and have been selected as an inaugural Resident-Scholar of the US Society of Skeletal Radiology.
 Previous research affiliations include the Institute of Evolutionary Medicine at the University of Zurich, the Harvard Center for Global Health Delivery - Dubai, and the Western Australia Centre for Rural Health.